 Complete the pre-application form online or fill out the hard copy and submit it to GRTS admissions at firstname.lastname@example.org.
 You will be prompted to continue the application process once we have received and approved your pre-application form.

 Once your pre-application form has been approved by the Admissions Office, complete the Main Application for admission and all supporting documents, including the ministry reference form, personal reference form and scholarship application.
 All international students are considered for the Timothy Scholarship, which would cover a portion of your tuition costs.

 3. Financial Support Form

 Fill out the International Student Certification of Finances.
 This form will serve as evidence that you have financial support throughout the duration of your degree program.
-You must submit letters of support from each organization or individual who will be assisting with your financial support.
+The form must identify enough funds to cover: tuition, fees, housing, living expenses, and travel to the U.S. You must submit letters of support from each organization or individual who will be assisting with your financial support.
 Each supporter must also submit bank statements from the three most recent months to demonstrate their ability to meet their financial commitment.

-Educational Credential Evaluators Inc. (ECE) must evaluate your transcripts.
+If your undergraduate/graduate education was completed outside of the USA, it must be evaluated for USA equivalency.
+Please work directly with Educational Credential Evaluators Inc. (ECE) for this process.
+You will need to pay for a "course by course" evaluation.
 ECE will convert your test scores into their USA equivalents and provide the GRTS Admissions office with information on how your prior studies have prepared you for graduate study.
-We encourage you to work directly with ECE and you can contact them through their website.
+ECE can be contacted through their website.

 5. English Language Proficiency